 SOP Code Effective Date Summary of Changes

 SOP903.001 15-Sept-2014 Original version

 SOP903.002 08-Mar-2016 No revisions needed

 SOP903.003 08-Oct-2019 No revisions needed

+SOP903.004 15-May-2023 No revisions needed

-Ad hoc advisor: a person with relevant and competent knowledge and expertise consulted by an Research Ethics Board (REB) for a specific research ethics review, and for the duration of that review, in the event that the REB members lack specific expertise or knowledge to review with competence the ethical acceptability of a research proposal.
+Ad hoc advisor: a person with relevant and competent knowledge and expertise consulted by a Research Ethics Board (REB) for a specific research ethics review, and for the duration of that review, in the event that the REB members lack specific expertise or knowledge to review with competence the ethical acceptability of a research proposal.
 The ad hoc advisor is not a member of the REB and is not counted in the quorum or allowed to vote on REB decisions.